 Regarding landslides and volcanic centres, a shapefile for each geometric feature (polygons, lines, and points) represents the occurrence of each geological event.
-The use of different geometric features is related to the peculiar characteristics of each occurrence, as well as to the scale of representation (Figures 24-28).
-For example, concerning volcanoes, polygons might represent the entire structure while points may indicate single craters, cones or eruptive openings; concerning presentation at 1:250,000 scale, a landslide area larger than 60 hectares (about 600 km2) can be represented by a polygon; a landslide area smaller than 60 hectares can be represented by a point.
+The use of different geometric features is related to the peculiar characteristics of each occurrence, as well as to the scale of representation.
+For example, at 1:250,000 scale, a landslide area larger than 60 hectares (about 600 km2) can be represented by a polygon; a landslide area smaller than 60 hectares can be represented by a point.